philippkeller/lambda-scanner-ocr/README.md

-Lambda function to convert a tar-gzipped set of pnm files into one OCRed PDF
+Lambda function to convert a tar-gzipped set of pnm files into one OCRed PDF and upload it go Google Drive.

+Designed to use it as processing step after scanning.
+See [this very complete blogpost](http://howto.philippkeller.com/2018/02/08/Scan-with-raspberry-pi-convert-with-aws-to-searchable-PDF/) how to use it together with a scanner via raspberry pi.

-# Install
+# Installation

-## Prerequisits
+## Prerequisites

 Before you start, you'll need..